KongBOy/analyze_15_code_2-theRealSuperMario-unsupervised-disentangling-reproducing_baselines/original_code/README.md

 * I tried many ways to reproduce the results and found that the following parameters work well.

+**IF YOU FIND SOMETHING INCONSISTENT, PLEASE MAKE AN ISSUE**.
+Srsly, please make an issue so that I can fix it.
+Thanks :blush: :thumbsup:

 ## Deepfashion

 * Deepfashion is trained on single images, so it is a *static* dataset.

+### Training the baseline
 ```bash
 export CUDA_VISIBLE_DEVICES=X # instead of main.py --gpu xx
 python main.py baseline_deepfashion_256 \